Banting Institute: Architecture

 The Banting Institute was built by Darling and Pearson in Georgian revival style, as were many of the University's facilities that were constructed between 1900 and 1940.
 It was constructed of stone with brick cladding in the shape of a U: the main section to the south was 5 storeys (comprising the library, laboratories, treatment rooms, offices, and Banting's own department on the fifth floor); the west wing was 4 storeys (comprising more laboratories and lecture rooms); and the east wing was 2 storeys (comprising the main lecture theatre).
 An underground passage connected the institute, on the north side of College Street, to the hospital on the south.

 Operation

 The Banting and Best Department of Medical Research was housed at the Banting Institute until 2005.
 In 1953, the university commemorated Banting's partner, Charles Best - who had taken over leadership of the department following Banting's death in 1941 - by commissioning a complementary building to the east at 112 College Street.
 The Best Institute was designed by Mathers and Haldenby and opened in 1954.
 A bridge connected both institutes.

-In spite of an attempt to preserve the building in 2020, the Banting Institute was demolished in 2025 to make way for the second phase of the Schwartz Reisman Innovation Centre.
+In spite of an attempt to preserve the building in 2020, the Banting Institute was demolished in 2025 to make way for the second phase of the Schwartz Reisman Innovation Campus.
 The Best Institute had been demolished a few years previously in 2019 for the first phase of the development.